raspberrypilearning/sense-hat-pong/worksheet.md

 ## Graphics and Coordinates

-When we create graphical games we often use the coordiantes `x` and `y`. `x` is used to set the horizontal position of an object. `y` is used to set the vertical position of an object.
+When we create graphical games we often use the coordinates `x` and `y`. `x` is used to set the horizontal position of an object. `y` is used to set the vertical position of an object.

 We can do the same with the LEDs on the Sense HAT